Get started

 See the Meta Ray-Ban capability matrixVendors: Meta Ray-Ban — what's GA, what's preview, distribution state

-Browse the 18-tool MCP catalogMCP server overview
+Browse the MCP tool catalogMCP server overview

 Test on real Ray-Ban Meta hardwareVendors: Meta Ray-Ban § Required setup — Meta Developer Center registration, Bluetooth pairing